 - Philosophy and application of scientific research

 - Philosophy and principles of laboratory management, healthcare administration, and finance

 Graduates of the NDSS program benefit from the unique curricula, which reflect the ever-changing nature of clinical practice and patient care.
 Advanced roles in neurodiagnostics and sleep science require significant levels of analysis, problem-solving, and professional judgment.
 Graduates of the NDSS program are prepared with the knowledge and skill sets to fulfill these advanced roles.
 Prospective students will be motivated and qualified practitioners who want to pursue this degree to become the institutional, educational, governmental, and research leaders needed in these fields.

 Students seeking admission into this program will already be registered Polysomnographic or Electroencephalographic Technologists.
 The curriculum of the NDSS program combines web-based courses, clinical rotations, internship and research projects.
 The practicum and internship can be setup at a facility local to the student when possible and must be approved by the NDSS program director.
 The option to complete the practicum at the UNC Hospitals at Chapel Hill may also be discussed with the program director.
-The program culminates in a capstone experience that is developed around the students' specific professional interest area.
+The program culminates in a capstone experience that is developed around your specific professional interest area.